Joly0/par2protect/README.md

 ## Installation

-1. Install the plugin from the Unraid Community Applications
+1. Install the plugin from the Unraid Community Applications (not yet, probably later)
 2. Navigate to the PAR2Protect page in the Unraid webUI
 3. Configure settings as needed